scalar-labs/scalardb/schema-loader/README.md

                         which columns need to be added and which indexes need to be created or deleted
   -c, --config=<configPath>
-                      Path to the config file of Scalar DB --compaction-strategy=<compactionStrategy>
+                      Path to the config file of ScalarDB --compaction-strategy=<compactionStrategy>
                       The compaction strategy, must be LCS, STCS or TWCS (supported in Cassandra)
-      --coordinator   Create/delete/repair coordinator tables -D, --delete-all    Delete tables
+      --coordinator   Create/delete/repair Coordinator tables -D, --delete-all    Delete tables
   -f, --schema-file=<schemaFile>
                       Path to the schema json file